 When we think of foxes in the UK, the image of the iconic red fox (Vulpes vulpes) roaming the countryside or sneaking through city streets often comes to mind.
 But historically, the diversity of foxes in the UK was richer than most people realize.
 In fact, mentions of the cur or common fox, mountain or hill fox, and mastiff fox were common in British hunting history and folklore, revealing a more complex relationship between foxes, people, and landscapes.

-The Cur Fox: A Commoner's Reputation
+The Corgi or Cur Fox: A Commoner's Reputation

 The cur fox, often described in old hunting records, was considered particularly cunning and the most common variant of the red fox.
 Hunters regarded these foxes as exceptionally elusive, with a reputation for wreaking havoc on livestock, especially poultry.